vijaidjearam/blog/_posts/2022-04-29-GLPI-upgrade.md

 When you launch GLPI choose the upgrade option and point to the **glpi** database.

-  * if glpi page is not server, check the user group /var/www/html/glpi folder changeit as follows.
+  * if glpi page is not served, check the user group /var/www/html/glpi folder changeit as follows.
     ```
     sudo chown -R www-data:www-data /var/www/html
     ```